COSC1107-CT/pytomata-marker/README.md

 ### Manual Project Configuration

 If you would prefer to avoid using uv, project configuration can still be done using [venv](https://docs.python.org/3/library/venv.html).
-If you don’t already have a virtual environment to use, create one like this:
+To create a virtual environment for pytomata (to be stored in `~/.pyauto`):

 ```shell
 $ python3 -m venv ~/.pyauto
 ```

-> [!NOTE]
-> You can create your virtual environment under any directory.
-> Here, the location is `~/.pyauto`; an alternative could be `.venv`.

-Then, ensure the virtual environment is active; replace `~/.pyauto` with the location of your virtual environment:
+Every time you want to use the environment, you need to activate it:

 ```shell
 $ source ~/.pyauto/bin/activate